 Szentgerice, Transylvania, Romania

 About half the people of Szentgerice are Unitarian; the others are members of the Reformed (Calvinist) Church.
-The two congregations work together as demonstrated by the Medical Clinic opened in 1999 that was sponsored financially by the partners of each congregation (UUCF and a Dutch Reformed congregation in the Netherlands) and built by village volunteers.
-The clinic is staffed by a government paid doctor and visiting dentist and has operated on a self-sufficient basis for nearly 20 years.
+The two congregations work together as demonstrated by the Medical Clinic opened in 1999, which was sponsored financially by the partners of each congregation (UUCF and a Dutch Reformed congregation in the Netherlands) and built by village volunteers.
+The clinic is staffed by a government-paid doctor and visiting dentist and has operated on a self-sufficient basis for nearly 20 years.

-Since 2001, UUCF has provided scholarships to Szentgerice high school, technical school and university students, helping to cover tuition, living costs and education expenses.
+Since 2000, UUCF has provided scholarships to Szentgerice high school, technical school and university students, helping to cover tuition, living costs and other educational expenses.
 Because the schools are located in cities, most Szentgerice students cannot live at home while pursuing their education.
-The recipients are selected and amounts determined by a committee of Szentgerice residents.
-Click here to learn more about our Partner Church scholarship program.
+The recipients are selected, and amounts determined by a committee of Szentgerice residents.

-UUCF’s partner church in India is in Puriang, a farming village of about 9,000, located in the remote Khasi Hill of northeastern India, in the state of Meghalaya – directly north of Bangladesh and south of Bhutan.
+UUCF’s partner church in India is in Puriang, a village of about 9,000 located in the remote Khasi Hills in the state of Meghalaya in northeast India, north of Bangladesh and south of Bhutan.
 The Khasi language and culture are distinct from that of India and are related to the Mon-Khmer language and culture of southeast Asia.

-Next to the church is a Unitarian school that serves nearly 500 students of all faiths from nursery to 12th grade.
+Next to the church is a Unitarian school that serves nearly 500 students from nursery school to 12th grade.
 Like all Unitarian schools in the Khasi Hills, the school is non-sectarian and open to all children regardless of religion.
-The school includes a computer lab with computers donated by the state government and has been rated as the 7th best school in the state based on student performance on standardized exams.
+The school includes a computer lab with computers donated by the state government and has been rated as the seventh best school in the state based on student performance on standardized exams.